 To answer your question right away, bubble tea is gluten free.
 So if you’re sensitive or allergic to gluten proteins, you’re absolutely safe when you’re drinking bubble tea.

 Let’s dive a bit deeper to find out why this is the right answer though, so stick around!
+Keep in mind you should always be sure and check with your local boba cafe and confirm for yourself.

 What is Gluten?